 Cypress Systems, Inc. takes its stewardship of the environment seriously.
-If you have old computer systems or other electronics sitting in the garage never to be used again you’re not alone.
-Millions of tons of used electronics, including computer and televisions are discarded each year.
+If you have old computer systems or other electronics sitting in the garage never to be used again, you’re not alone.
+Millions of tons of used electronics are discarded each year.

 Why We Choose to Recycle

 With an ample supply of newer, faster electronic products on the market, Americans continually replace older models.
 This trend shows no signs of slowing.
 As a result, electronics have become one of the fastest growing “waste streams” or portions of our trash.